-Japanese pair of silvered bronze Manchurian cranes (tancho-zuru) with details in shakudo and gilt on a carved wood base, signed in chiselled characters Hidenao 秀尚 (Shūshō), Meiji period 1868-1912.
+Japanese pair of silvered bronze Manchurian cranes (tancho-zuru) one standing with its head raised, the other lowered with its wing outstretched, details in shakudo and gold on a carved wood base, signed in chiselled characters Hidenao 秀尚 (Shūshō), Meiji period (1868-1912).

 In Japan the crane is an auspicious symbol of long life because of its fabled life span of a thousand years, luck and fidelity as cranes pair for life.